dave-theunsub/clamtk/README.md

     $ clamtk directory_to_be_scanned

-However, the main reason for the commandline option (however basic) is to allow for right-click scanning within your file manager (e.g., Nautilus or Dolphin).
+However, the main reason for the commandline option (though basic) is to allow for right-click scanning within your file manager (e.g., Nautilus or Dolphin).
 If you want more extensive commandline options, it is recommended that you use the clamscan binary itself.
 (Type `man clamscan` at the commandline.)
 Or, if you know of something useful, let me know and I can add it as an option.

 ### Afterwards